Crime & Courts

 “We have for years called for more investment in our city’s social fabric,” the statement says.
 “Help get those who are addicted or suffering from mental illness into treatment.
 Help them recover and grow.
 Find new or additional professionals to help us support those most in need.
 Don’t let our social fabric wear so thin that police are left to singularly deal with all of society’s ills and failures.”

-The union represents over 500 employees at the police department.
+The union represents more than 500 employees at the police department.

 Tess Williams